What is Sound Therapy?

 The other reason why the headphones are necessary is that training for right ear dominance is achieved by having more sound go into the right ear.

-Sound Therapy programs preloaded on the Mini MX2 player come with headphones suitable for Sound Therapy.
+Sound Therapy programs preloaded on the digital player come with headphones suitable for Sound Therapy.
 It is not necessary to purchase an additional set unless you would like a different pair for sleeping or to use with ear muffs etc.

 Keep the volume level as low as possible